 The trail is open from 8 am-4 pm and you will be charged a $2 entrance fee.

 I hope you have a wonderful time exploring all that Tortuguero has to offer.
-If you want to know how to get to Tortuguero, check out my blog post here.

 If you have any more questions about anything discussed in this blog post, please feel free to reach out!
 Looking for more Costa Rica inspiration?
 Check out my other Costa Rica guides.